zhou-pz/PIsomap/README.md

 same player number in the preprocessing and the online phase.

 ## Benchmarking offline phases

-#### SPDZ-2 offline phase

-This implementation is suitable to generate the preprocessed data used in the online phase.
-You need to compile with `USE_NTL = 1` in `CONFIG.mine` to run this.

-For quick run on one machine, you can call the following:

-`./spdz2-offline.x -p 0 & ./spdz2-offline.x -p 1`

-More generally, run the following on every machine:

-`./spdz2-offline.x -p <number of party> -N <total number of parties> -h <hostname of party 0> -c <covert security parameter>`

-The number of parties are counted from 0.
-As seen in the quick example, you can omit the total number of parties if it is 2 and the hostname if all parties run on the same machine.
-Invoke `./spdz2-offline.x` for more explanation on the options.

-`./spdz2-offline.x` provides covert security according to some parameter c (at least 2).
-A malicious adversary will get caught with probability 1-1/c.
-There is a linear correlation between c and the running time, that is, running with 2c takes twice as long as running with c.
-The default for c is 10.

-The program will generate every kind of randomness required by the online phase except input tuples until you stop it.
-You can shut it down gracefully pressing Ctrl-c (or sending the interrupt signal `SIGINT`), but only after an initial phase, the end of which is marked by the output `Starting to produce gf2n`.
-Note that the initial phase has been reported to take up to an hour.
-Furthermore, 3 GB of RAM are required per party.

 #### Benchmarking the MASCOT or SPDZ2k offline phase